Wove paper: 19th century and modern history

 With the establishment of the paper machine (1807), the manufacture of paper on a wove wire base would become the predominant standard in the world, with laid paper being relegated to certain specialist uses, such as being used as a support for charcoal drawings.
 Today more than 99% of the world's paper is made in this manner.

+Wove paper is sought by artists for drawings and watercolor because its mould leaves virtually no impressions, reducing pooling and allowing smoother washes.
+By the 1780s, some wove papers were gelatin-sized ("ready-sized") for watercolor work.

+In commercial printing, wove (smooth) is a common uncoated stock, and brochures and presentation folders are among products typically printed on text and cover stocks.